Bluehour: History

-The restaurant opened in September 2000.
+Bluehour opened in September 2000.
 Bruce Carey and Joe Rogers were co-owners with Kenny Giambalvo, who also served as executive chef.
-The architect was Brad Cloepfil, his first restaurant project.
+The architect was Brad Cloepfil, whose first restaurant project was Bluehour.

-In 2004, Bluehour hosted the first Chef's Invitational Dinner, described by Willamette Week as "a cooking-school contest à la Donald Trump's TV hit" with menus submitted by 38 Western Culinary Institute students.
+In 2004, Bluehour hosted the first Chef's Invitational Dinner, which Willamette Week described as "a cooking-school contest à la Donald Trump's TV hit" with menus submitted by 38 Western Culinary Institute students.

 Giambalvo resigned as executive chef in 2011.
-He continued to serve as a member of the limited liability company which owned the restaurant.
-Thomas Boyce became head chef in 2011, and Dolan Lane of Clarklewis replaced him in January 2013.
-Kyo Koo and Manuel Lopez were also chefs.
+He continued to serve as a member of the limited liability company (LLC) that owned the restaurant.
+The same year, Thomas Boyce became head chef, and Dolan Lane of Clarklewis replaced him in January 2013.
+Chefs Kyo Koo and Manuel Lopez also worked at Bluehour.